ESCOMP/CISM/tests/slab/README.md

 To see the full set of commmand line options, type 'python stabilitySlab.py -h'.

-For questions, please contact Willian Lipscomb (lipscomb@ucar.edu) or Gunter Leguy (gunterl@ucar.edu).
+For questions, please contact William Lipscomb (lipscomb@ucar.edu) or Gunter Leguy (gunterl@ucar.edu).